legacysurvey/legacysurvey/pages/dr11/files.rst

 ``OBJID``           int32      Catalog object number within this brick; a unique identifier hash is ``RELEASE,BRICKID,OBJID``; ``OBJID`` spans [0,N-1] and is contiguously enumerated within each blob
-``Z_SPEC``          float32    Reference (generally spectroscopic) redshift, if available; -99 otherwise ``SURVEY``          char[11]   Source of the adopted reference redshift ``SURVEY_BITMASK``  int32      Bitwise mask recording every source of an available reference redshift, as detailed in the table below
+``Z_SPEC``          float32    Reference (generally spectroscopic) redshift, if available; -99 otherwise ``SURVEY``          char[11]   Source of the adopted reference redshift ``SURVEY_BITMASK``  int32      Bitwise mask recording every source of an available reference redshift, as detailed in the mapping below
 ``Z_PHOT_MEAN``     float32    Photo-z derived from the mean of the photo-z PDF ``Z_PHOT_MEDIAN``   float32    Photo-z derived from the median of the photo-z PDF ``Z_PHOT_STD``      float32    Standard deviation of the photo-zs derived from the photo-z PDF